Chinese Indonesians: Cuisine

 Chinese culinary culture is particularly evident in Indonesian cuisine through the Hokkien, Hakka, and Cantonese loanwords used for various dishes.
 Words beginning with bak (肉) signify the presence of meat, e.g. bakpao (meat bun); words ending with cai (菜) signify vegetables, e.g. pecai (Chinese white cabbage) and capcai.
 The words mi (麵) signify noodle as in mie goreng.

 Most of these loanwords for food dishes and their ingredients are Hokkien in origin, and are used throughout the Indonesian language and vernacular speech of large cities.
 Because they have become an integral part of the local language, many Indonesians and ethnic Chinese do not recognize their Hokkien origins.
 Some popular Indonesian dishes such as nasi goreng, pempek, lumpia, and bakpia can trace their origin to Chinese influence.
 Some food and ingredients are part of the daily diet of both the indigenous and ethnic Chinese populations as side dishes to accompany rice, the staple food of most of the country.
 Among ethnic Chinese families, both peranakan and totok, pork is generally preferred as meat; this is in contrast with traditional Indonesian cuisine, which in majority-Muslim areas avoids the meat.
 The consumption of pork has, however, decreased in recent years owing to a recognition of its contribution to health hazards such as high cholesterol levels and heart disease.

-In a 1997 restaurant listing published by the English-language daily The Jakarta Post, which largely caters to expatriates and middle class Indonesians, at least 80 locations within the city can be considered Chinese out of the 10-page list.
-Additionally, major hotels generally operate one or two Chinese restaurants, and many more can be found in large shopping centers.
-Upscale Chinese restaurants in Jakarta, where the urban character of the ethnic Chinese is well established, can be found serving delicacies such as shark fin soup and bird's nest soup.
-Food considered to have healing properties, including ingredients in traditional Chinese medicine, are in high demand.